Are You Prepared? Developing and Testing DVI Response Plans Workshop

 Julie Conover Sikorsky

-Forensic Scientist Supervisor, Palm Beach County Sheriff’s Office
+Forensic Biology Manager, Palm Beach County Sheriff’s Office

 Julie Conover Sikorsky is the Forensic Biology Manager at the Palm Beach County Sheriff’s Office.
 She joined PBSO in 2002 as a Senior Forensic Scientist and became Forensic Biology Manager in 2012.
 Julie holds a B.S. in Molecular Biology from UC San Diego and M.S. degrees in Forensic Science and Biomedical Science from Marshall University.
 ABC-certified in Molecular Biology and a Lean Six Sigma Green Belt, she serves on multiple forensic science committees and frequently presents at industry conferences.
 Dedicated to advancing forensic science, Julie focuses on innovation, process improvement, and mentorship.